 When I was a child, I never met an author, so couldn’t imagine being one.
 Instead I went to college and learned about computers.
 When my children were little, I got interested in books for kids.
 I took a correspondence course and eventually sold my first story to a magazine in 1992.
 I still like computers, but I like writing more!

 I do most of my writing using a computer.
-If I'm not working at home, I take my laptop and work in a library, bookstore or coffee shop.
+If I’m not working at home, I take my laptop and work in a coffee shop.
 My favorite way is to meet with other writers and we all work on our own separate projects.
+Sometimes we even go on writing retreats together.
 Writing can be lonely and meeting with other writers not only makes it less lonely, but also can be helpful.
-My writing friends and I motivate each other and discuss problems in our stories.
+My writing friends and I motivate each other and discuss problems in our stories

-I'm also an instructor for the Institute of Children's Literature.
-I started in 2009 and teach the magazine course.
-It's a great site for lots of resources.
-I love the Children's Writer and the Rx for Writers, where there are lots of helpful articles.
-Check out the site.
+I’m also an instructor for the Institute of Children’s Literature.
+I started in 2009 and teach a basic and advanced magazine courses.
+I love the Institute’s blog with so many helpful posts.